 - High blood pressure and other heart conditions

-If you experience any of these symptoms, it’s incredibly important to have yourself checked for sleep apnea.
+If you experience any of these symptoms, it’s incredibly important to have yourself checked.
 Sleep apnea can result in life-threatening heart conditions.
 It can also increase your risk of early death by five times or more.

 Dangers of Snoring